Previous dayFebruary 7, 2026Next day

 16.0 km---✓ ReviewedUSGS →

-A magnitude 2.2 seismic event took place 3 km ENE of Hōlualoa, Hawaii on February 7, 2026 at 19:42 UTC.
-The hypocenter lay at 16.0 km, placing this in the shallow crustal category.
-Coordinates: 19.635°, -155.922°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On February 7, 2026 at 19:42 UTC, a magnitude 2.2 earthquake struck 3 km ENE of Hōlualoa, Hawaii.
+The event originated approximately 16.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 19.635°N, -155.922°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07